sowjanyajoga/IS-assignment/README.md

 1. LICENSE
 2. README.md

-### FILES NEWLY ADDED
+#### FILES NEWLY ADDED
 1. LICENSE
 2. README.md

-### FILES MODIFIED
+## FILES MODIFIED
 None

-### FILES DELETED
+#### FILES DELETED
 None

 ### LAST MODIFIED
-Author/Contributor: sowjanyajoga
+* Author/Contributor: sowjanyajoga
-Date and Time: 08/28/17 14:00 PM
+* Date and Time: 08/28/17 14:00 PM

 ### SYNOPSIS
 This project is based on three unique data sets which are identified from different sources.
 A summary of the key details is provided

-### CRITERIA OF THE DATA SET SELECTION
+### Criteria of the Data Selection
-• Extensive free text data; other qualitative and mixed data is fine if it’s at least nominal or categorical, such as multiple choice answers
+* Extensive free text data; other qualitative and mixed data is fine if it’s at least nominal or categorical, such as multiple choice answers

-• Enormous data sets are burdensome for class projects; in most cases, you should select data under 1 GB in volume, though there may be some exceptions.
+* Enormous data sets are burdensome for class projects; in most cases, you should select data under 1 GB in volume, though there may be some exceptions.

-• Data with restrictions that limit reuse and sharing
+* Data with restrictions that limit reuse and sharing

-• Overly simplistic data: 2 columns is too trivial for grad school!
+* Overly simplistic data: 2 columns is too trivial for grad school!

-• Super complicated data: 20 tables would be a real pain to organize into usable files, but if the data are truly awesome, it might be worth it.
+* Super complicated data: 20 tables would be a real pain to organize into usable files, but if the data are truly awesome, it might be worth it.

-• Data that contain personally-identifiable information (PII) such as full names, email addresses, contact details, etc. Exception: PII is OK when the persons are public figures, e.g., politicians, movie stars, etc. There may be other exceptions; ask if you’re not certain.
+* Data that contain personally-identifiable information (PII) such as full names, email addresses, contact details, etc. Exception: PII is OK when the persons are public figures, e.g., politicians, movie stars, etc. There may be other exceptions; ask if you’re not certain.

-• Data about children or other clearly objectionable or morally questionable content (no R-rated data, please).
+* Data about children or other clearly objectionable or morally questionable content (no R-rated data, please).

 ##### The information regarding the data set provided includes the following details